alistermarc/TWC_Hackathon_2/README.md

 - **For SOP-related tasks**: Ask questions about procedures at 'Those Who Care (TWC)'.
 For example: "How do I onboard a new employee?" or "What is the procedure for expense reports?".
 The agent will search the SOP master list and retrieve the relevant information.

+- **For BigQuery-related tasks**: Ask questions about your data in BigQuery.
+For example: "How many users signed up in the last 7 days?" or "What are the top 5 most popular products?".
+The agent will query the relevant BigQuery tables to get the answer.

 ## Troubleshooting

 If you encounter issues: